-Professional Standards, 7 C.F.R. § 235.11(g) The standards include training requirements for current and new school nutrition program employees as well as hiring standards for new employees.
-The standards are differentiated based on the size of the school district and the employee's position.
-Directors/Supervisors Frequently Asked Ouestions about the Individuals with Disabilities Education Act (IDEA), 20 U.S.C. § 1415(d) 54 C.F.R.
-9 300.304 A school district must establish and maintain procedures to ensure that children with disabilities and their parents are guaranteed procedural safeguards with respect to the provision of a free appropriate public education.
+Employees 42 Df1 The standards include training C -1 1 NI4-:4: U.S.C. § 1776(g) Professional Standards, 7 C.F.R. § 235.11(g) The standards include training requirements for current and new school nutrition program employees as well as hiring standards for new employees. . , Frequently Asked Questions about the Professional Standards la dividuale colle Procedural safeguards notice, 34 C.F.R. § 300.504 Recent Regulation Changes to IDEA A school district must establish and maintain procedures to ensure that children with disabilities and their parents are guaranteed procedural safeguards with respect to the provision of a free appropriate public education.
 A school district must give parents of a child with a disability a copy of the procedural safeguards one time per year, upon initial referral or parental request for an evaluation, upon a parent filing a request for due process complaint, upon a disciplinary action constituting a change in placement, and upon request of a parent.
 The notice must fully explain the safeguards in the parents' native language unless it is clearly not feasible to do so.
 The Office of Special Education Programs, within the Department of Education and Rehabilitative Services, issued a Q & A document concerning implementation of the IDEA Part B procedural safeguards in the current COVID-19 environment.
 This Q & A document does not impose any additional requirements beyond those included in applicable law and regulations.
-Model Form: Procedural Safeguards Notice McKinney-Vento Homeless Assistance Act (as amended by ESSA), 42 U.S.C. § 11432(1)(I), - All school districts must have policies that remove barriers to enrollment and retention of homeless children and youths, including transportation, and prevent homeless children and youths from being stigmatized Children and Youth Program, Non-Regulatory
+Model Form: Procedural Safeguards Notice McKinney-Vento Homeless Assistance Act (as amended by ESSA), 42 U.S.C. § 11432(1)(I), Education for Homeless Children and Youth Program, Non-Regulatory Guidance